The Big Picture: Why and How

 What will the foundation do?

 The AAUP Foundation will be a public charity.
-It will raise money and seek grants to support ongoing work and new projects that promote the traditional AAUP mission of promoting academic freedom and shared governance.
-Contributions by individuals to the AAUP Foundation will be fully tax deductible.
+It will raise money and seek grants to support ongoing work and new projects that promote the AAUP mission of promoting academic freedom and shared governance.
+Contributions by individuals and entities to the AAUP Foundation will be fully tax deductible.

 Where can I see the constitutions of the three new entities?